zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Open Questions

+1. **Clock Complexity**: How can we balance clock complexity with usability?
+2. **Clock Visualization**: What's the most intuitive way to visualize clock progress for different segment counts?
+3. **Clock Dependencies**: Should we implement dependencies between clocks?
+4. **Clock Triggers**: How should clock completion triggers be handled?
+5. **Clock Types**: Should we add more clock types beyond Campaign, Tension, and Trace?
-1. **Quest Complexity**: How can we balance quest complexity with usability?
+6. **Quest Complexity**: How can we balance quest complexity with usability?
-2. **Progress Visualization**: What's the most intuitive way to visualize quest progress?
+7. **Progress Visualization**: What's the most intuitive way to visualize quest progress?
-3. **Quest Dependencies**: Should we implement quest dependencies and prerequisites?
+8. **Quest Dependencies**: Should we implement quest dependencies and prerequisites?
-4. **Quest Rewards**: How should quest completion rewards be handled?
+9. **Quest Rewards**: How should quest completion rewards be handled?
-5. **Rich Text Persistence**: What's the most efficient way to store and retrieve rich text content?
+10. **Rich Text Persistence**: What's the most efficient way to store and retrieve rich text content?
-6. **Autocompletion UX**: How can we make the autocompletion experience more intuitive without being intrusive?
+11. **Autocompletion UX**: How can we make the autocompletion experience more intuitive without being intrusive?
-7. **Image Handling**: What's the best approach for handling and storing embedded images?
+12. **Image Handling**: What's the best approach for handling and storing embedded images?
-8. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
+13. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
-9. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?
+14. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?

 ## Current Challenges

+1. **Clock Management Complexity**: Balancing feature richness with simplicity and usability
+2. **Clock Progress Visualization**: Ensuring clock visualization is intuitive and clear for different segment counts
+3. **Clock Type Differentiation**: Making clock types visually distinct and meaningful
-1. **Quest Management Complexity**: Balancing feature richness with simplicity and usability
+4. **Quest Management Complexity**: Balancing feature richness with simplicity and usability
-2. **Progress Tracking**: Ensuring progress tracking is intuitive and aligns with game mechanics
+5. **Progress Tracking**: Ensuring progress tracking is intuitive and aligns with game mechanics
-3. **Status Transitions**: Making quest status changes clear and intuitive
+6. **Status Transitions**: Making quest status changes clear and intuitive
-4. **Text Editor Complexity**: Balancing feature richness with simplicity and usability
+7. **Text Editor Complexity**: Balancing feature richness with simplicity and usability
-5. **Reference Management**: Ensuring references remain valid even when characters or locations are renamed
+8. **Reference Management**: Ensuring references remain valid even when characters or locations are renamed
-6. **Performance**: Maintaining smooth performance with complex journal entries and many references
+9. **Performance**: Maintaining smooth performance with complex journal entries and many references
-7. **Intuitive Interaction**: Making the editor interaction intuitive for users of all experience levels
+10. **Intuitive Interaction**: Making the editor interaction intuitive for users of all experience levels
-8. **Cross-platform Consistency**: Ensuring consistent behavior across different platforms and screen sizes
+11. **Cross-platform Consistency**: Ensuring consistent behavior across different platforms and screen sizes